simonalanjones/underwriting-form/README.md

 ## About the application/folder structure

-I have structured the application in a style of Controller/View components.
+The application is structured in a style of Controller/View components.

 The primary routing happens in App.js using React Router.
 All matched routes are 'dispatched' to a corresponding 'controller' component in _`src/components/route/`_